| A logical

 crash at Ibiza then becomes very relevant as the reason for the crew

 having attempted a late go-round.
+The

 directional control problems in the America West A320 accident below